jtesta/ssh-audit/README.md

  - In server policies, reduced expected DH modulus sizes from 4096 to 3072 to match online hardening guides (note that 3072-bit moduli provide the equivalent of 128-bit symmetric security).
  - In Ubuntu 22.04 client policy, moved host key types `sk-ssh-ed25519@openssh.com` and `ssh-ed25519` to the end of all certificate types.
  - Re-organized option host key types for OpenSSH 9.2 server policy to correspond with updated Debian 12 hardening guide.
+ - Dropped support for Python 3.7 (EOL was reached in June 2023).

 ### v3.0.0 (2023-09-07)
  - Results from concurrent scans against multiple hosts are no longer improperly combined; bug discovered by [Adam Russell](https://github.com/thecliguy).